Epinova/Epinova.InRiverConnector/README.md

 - Setting `AllowsSearch` on your field type (with values `True` or `False`), tells the built in search index in CommerceManager whether the field is searchable or not.

+# Test if it's installed correctly:

+Visit `<yourSiteRoot>/inriverapi/inriverdataimport/get`, with an added HTTP header `apikey: <key-from-your-settings>`.
+This should return 200 OK along with a greeting.

+# Config in Episerver

+- Add an application setting (`appSettings` in `web.config`) `InRiverPimConnector.ResourceFolderName` to set your own root folder name for the imported resources (media files in Episerver).
+Defaults to `ImportedResources`.